DavidLDawes/lightwalletd/README.md

 The VerusCoin developers ported lightwalletd to the VerusCoin VRSC chain.
 This version uses verusd rather than zcashd and implements the new VerusCoin hashing algorithms, up to and including V2b2.

 Lightwalletd has not yet undergone audits or been subject to rigorous testing.
 It lacks some affordances necessary for production-level reliability.
 We do not recommend using it to handle customer funds at this time (April 2020).
+## Documentation
 Documentation for lightwalletd clients (the gRPC interface) is in `docs/rtd/index.html`.
 The current version of this file corresponds to the two `.proto` files; if you change these files, please regenerate the documentation by running `make doc`, which requires docker to be installed.
+## Startup
+On initial startup lightwalletd starts loading all the blocks starting from block 1.
+As they are loaded they are added to a levelDB name/value DB store (in a db subdirectory below the --data-dir value you input on the commmand line) for fast scalable access.
+Records are compactBlocks and they are stored by block height.

+Once all the blocks are added - well over 2 million - lightwalletd continues waiting for more blocks, adding them as they occur.
+If lightwalletd is stopped then restarted, it picks up where it left off, catching up rapidly and then continues ingesting new blocks as they occur.

+Once started lightwsalletd serves data via the GRPC endpoint.
+While the chain is being scanned in the first time performance is many times slower, but once the blockchain ingestor has caught up the overhead drops to a small amount minute and the GRPC endpoint can easily serve 25K requests per second on my dev box running both lightwalletd and verusd (plus browsers and tools etc.)

+Latency is around 4ms mostly at up to 100 or so parrallel request pn my machine.
+With more than 100 requests the throughput slowly increasess but the latency gets large/poor pretty quickly, 500 is slow and 1,000 is very slow.
 # Local/Developer docker-compose Usage
-Note: when using docker, map the data directory input via CLI to a location on your file system, so that the data persists even if the containers are destroyed.
+Note: when using docker, map the data directory (the one you put your DB on when you specified the --data-dir inside the container) via CLI to a location on your file system, so that the data persists even if the containers are destroyed.
 This avoids reloading everything every time.

+Reloading isn't too horrible, I get about 5K per 4 sedonds, 75K per minute, a bit less than 15 miuntes to load.
 [docs/docker-compose-setup.md](./docs/docker-compose-setup.md)
 # Local/Developer Usage
 Added leveldb support for storing local chain and tx data, replacing the flat file with simple indexing approach.
 It's included automatically and uses the normal command line options so no change should be needed, existing configurations will continue working.